Stella Maris College Quezon City: History

 As part of its mission to help the poor, SMC has accepted kindergarten pupils since 1991 and graduates from the public elementary schools in 2008 from among the financially challenged families in the area, providing them with free education until they graduate from high school.
 In 2013, SMC accepted elementary graduates from public schools nearby to avail of free education.

 The school was originally granted recognition by the government as an institution exclusively for girls.
 The Grade School Department opened its doors to Grade One boys in June 2002, while the High School Department began this move in 2006.

 In June 2011, the following changes were introduced: institutionalization of the Basic Education Department consisting of the Grade School and High School Units and the implementation of the Central Visayan Institute Foundation – Dynamic Learning Program Spirituality as Core of the Curriculum (CV1F-DLP-SCC) starting in the High School Unit.
 In the succeeding years, CVIF-DLP-SCC was cascaded to Grade Six and Grade Five respectively.

 Stella Maris College celebrated its 60th founding anniversary in 2015.
 The entire school community together with Stella Maris College-Family Council (SWIC–FC) and Stella Marts College Alumni Association (SMCAA) worked together for an ex-voto, the renovation of the auditorium.

 A four storey building named after Blessed Mary of the Passion, Foundress of the Franciscan Missionaries of Mary, was constructed in 2015 in preparation for the full implementation of K-12 during Academic Year 2016-2017.

-After more than six decades our God continues to beckon Stella Maris College to journey with the Filipino youth in the process of their becoming and growth in Christ.
-Stella Marts College community contributes to the task of nation building and to the mission of the Church through the transformative experiences and programs it offers to its students.